 Based in Liverpool the company has created and developed high quality, evocative and accessible physical theatre since 2003.
 Tmesis has earned a reputation nationally and internationally, touring to over ten countries, receiving critical acclaim for the unique style of movement-based theatre.

 Winner of Best Choreography – United Solo Theatre Festival – New York 2016

-As well as this the company provide unique training opportunities for young people, graduates and young artists who are interested in physical theatre that wouldn’t otherwise exist, inspiring hundreds of young people every year in the city through workshops, residencies, outreach projects and their annual training programme; Tmesis Theatre Graduate Company.
+As well as this the company provide unique training opportunities for young people, graduates and young artists who are interested in physical theatre that wouldn’t otherwise exist, inspiring hundreds of young people every year in the city through workshops, residencies, outreach projects and their annual training programme; Tmesis Taining Company.

 To come to or be part of Physical Fest is a unique experience with a warm and creative atmosphere which transforms the cities venues and spaces during festival time, supporting local artists to create new work and attracting hight profile international artists who have never performed in Liverpool before.